-This Hot Topic Module consists of a suite of resources to help individuals with burn injury understand how exercise can enhance their recovery and quality of life.
+Exercise After Burn Injury consists of a suite of resources to help individuals with burn injury understand the importance of exercise after injury.

 Major burn injuries can change how the body looks and functions and lead to body image distress.
 Body image is defined as how satisfied, comfortable and confident a person is with his or her appearance.
-This factsheet and slideshow provides tips for understanding and improving your body image.
+This slideshow provides tips for understanding and improving your body image.

 The way people react (verbally and non-verbally) can make it more difficult to feel confident during social interactions.
 While some burn survivors are not bothered by the reactions of others, you may find it helpful to learn social skills to face these challenges successfully.
-This factsheet and slideshow addresses these and other issues related to social interactions after a burn injury.
+This slideshow addresses these and other issues related to social interactions after a burn injury.